junxit/us-congress-bills-119/bill.md

 ## § 6.
 Effect on other laws

-Nothing in this Act shall be construed to supersede any provision of any State or local law that provides greater rights to qualified individuals with respect to organ transplants than the rights established under this Act.
+Nothing in this Act shall be construed to supersede any provision of any State or local law that provides great-er rights to qualified individuals with respect to organ transplants than the rights established under this Act.